Sam-Osian/PFD-toolkit/docs/getting_started/key_features.md

+---
+title: "Key features"
+description: |
+  Short tour of the main capabilities of PFD Toolkit.
+---

 # Key features

 PFD Toolkit turns raw PFD reports into structured insights.
 This page provides a short tour of the core features so you can hit the ground running.
 Each section links to more detailed guidance.